Four Transformative Lessons on Equitable Healthcare from TEDxBeaconStreet

 3. Gender affects all of us — and we need to be authentic together.

-Gender constructs affect all of us, yet physicians often don’t see beyond sex assigned at birth, says Carl Streed, MD, MPH, clinician-investigator at the Center for Transgender Medicine and Surgery at Boston Medical Center.
+Gender constructs affect all of us, yet physicians often don’t see beyond sex assigned at birth, says Carl Streed, MD, MPH, clinician-investigator at the Center for Transgender Medicine and Surgery at BMC.
 He urges the medical community to look beyond artificially constructed gender binaries and use affirmation, inclusivity, and authenticity to help address health disparities for people along all lines of the gender spectrum.

 4. Treat no one as a statistic.

 Cancer can be overwhelming, but can also lead to clarity.
-Jennifer Tseng, MD, surgeon-in-chief at Boston Medical Center, implores physicians to see their patients as people and embrace their role in helping their patients contain their disease so they can continue to live their best lives.
+Jennifer Tseng, MD, MPH, surgeon-in-chief at BMC, implores physicians to see their patients as people and embrace their role in helping their patients contain their disease so they can continue to live their best lives.